 This hands-on course teaches designers how to conceive, prototype and program websites.
-In order to better understand the possibilities and constraints of browser-based design, participants of this course learn how to build websites for a variety of digital devices.
-After several short exercises, students design and hand-code a static portfolio website.
-Participants leave with a working knowledge of HTML, CSS and jQuery, as well as improved Web imaging skills, a heightened understanding of Web-based typography, and a more critical eye for design.
-Special emphasis is placed on user experience (UX), user interface (UI) design, information architecture and interaction design.
-Although the exercises and final project use static content, the course introduces the latest versions of open-source content management systems.
-This course is open to designers of all levels, and has plenty of opportunities for intermediate and advanced students to build upon previous experience.
+In order to better understand the possibilities and constraints of browser-based design, students learn how to build websites for desktops, tablets and mobile phones.
+A series of assignments culminates in a portfolio website.
+Participants complete the course with knowledge of HTML, CSS, Sass and GitHub, as well as improved web imaging skills, an understanding of web-based typography, and a more critical eye for design.
+Special emphasis is placed on user experience (UX), user interface design, information architecture and interaction design.
+This course is open to designers of all levels, including opportunities for intermediate and advanced students to build upon previous experience.

 RISD degree students: This course offers 3 transfer credits with pre-approval from your department head or major advisor using the Prior Approval for Transfer Credit Form.
 Submit the signed form to the Registrar’s office and then complete the online course registration.